AntonMeep/profdump/README.md

-			"timeSec": <float>, // Time spent on this function and all its children in seconds "functionTime": <integer>, // Time spent on this function in ticks "functionTimeSec": <float>, // Time spent on this function in seconds "callsTo": [ // All children which are called by this function {
+			"timeSec": <float>, // Time spent on this function and all its children in seconds "functionTime": <integer>, // Time spent on this function in ticks "functionTimeSec": <float>, // Time spent on this function in seconds "perc": <float>, // Time spent on this function and all its children in % of main function time "functionPerc": <float>, // Time spent on this function in % of main function time "callsTo": [ // All children which are called by this function {
 					"name": <string>, // Demangled name of children